mairagee524/readme-generator/README.md

 ### In the `generatemarkdown.js` File
 This file contains all the markup needed to make the README file more stylized.
 It is comprised of a function that is exported to be part of the `index.js` file.
 This function `generatemarkdown` has a `return` command with a template literal.
 This BIG template literal has many markup sections with variables generated from user input.

+## Final Product
+In the end, the user will have stylized README file based on his/her/their input.
+This generated file is located inside the `Assignment Files` folder.